char3210/SlimefunAdvancements/README.md

 The parent is the id of a different Advancement for this to be under.
 (For Advancement Trees)

 The display is an item, represented as described in Item Representation.
+This is the item that is displayed in both the SFA GUI and the vanilla GUI.
+You can specify a placeholder line `%criteria%` in the lore, which will be replaced with the criteria of the advancement.

 The name is what will appear in chat when someone completes the advancement.